ubco-cmps/phys111_course/about/syllabus_bits/grading_practices_detailed.md

 Note: Homework assignments cannot be accepted beyond the last day of classes + 48 hours.
 This is non-negotiable!
 ```

-It is important to build a rhythym as you go through undergraduate courses (particularly mine) and to do that, there is a fixed schedule that must be followed.
+It is important to build a rhythm as you go through undergraduate courses (particularly mine) and to do that, there is a fixed schedule that must be followed.
 Of course, deviation from the ideal schedule happens frequently in a term when students are taking other courses as well.
 That's why I have built in some "pressure releases" in this course so you have another way to manage the workload of the term.
 That being said, I suggest not relying on this too much because it will set you back and if you fall too far behind, there's a danger of running out of time to catch up.